SJAFB adds an F-15C Eagle to its fleet

 |0

-This work, SJAFB adds an F-15C Eagle to its fleet [Image 4 of 4], by SrA Kevin Holloway, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, SJAFB adds an F-15C Eagle to its fleet, by SrA Kevin Holloway, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT